tanishrajh/campuscore/README.md

 Status flow: Submitted → In Review → In Progress → Resolved

+This helps the campus prioritize student problems.

 ---

 ✔️ 7.
 Anonymous + Contextual Chat

 Users can chat without sharing personal contact details.
-The chat automatically knows the context:
+The chat automatically knows the context, e.g.:

-Chat about a lost item
+“Chat about this lost item”

-Chat with seller
+“Chat with seller”

-Chat with GroupUp creator
+“Chat with GroupUp creator”

+This keeps things safe and frictionless.

 ---

 ✔️ 8.
 Campus Feed

-A live feed showing:
+A live feed that shows:

-Issues
+Issues reported

-Listings

-Lost items
+Lost & found updates

-Q&A
+Marketplace listings

+Questions asked

 GroupUp posts

-Clicking an item opens a modal with quick actions.
+Clicking an item opens a clean modal with a button to jump to the relevant module.

 ---

 ✔️ 9.
 Profiles + Gamified Leaderboard

-Each student has:

-Username
+Every student gets a profile with:

+Name / username

 Bio

 Points

-Privacy toggle
+Privacy toggle (hide from leaderboard if you want)

 Points are earned for:

+Posting an issue

 Asking questions

-Answering
+Answering / best answer

-Posting issues

 Returning lost items